StephanEwen/restate-demos/order_state_machine/src/verifier/README.md

 * Bring up a Restate server.
-While you can reuse any running instance (like the one that order processing services use), the simplest way is to start a dedicated instance using the config in `dev/verifier/server/restate-conf.toml`.
-Just cd to that directory and run `restate-server --config-file="./restate-conf.toml"`
+While you can reuse any running instance (like the one that order processing services use), the simplest way is to start a dedicated instance using the config in `src/verifier/restate-conf.toml`:
+  `cd src/verifier && restate-server --config-file=./restate-conf.toml`

-  To interact with that server, simply use the CLI from within `dev/verifier/server` and it will pick up the right admin port from the `.env` file.
+  To interact with that server, you can use the CLI from within `verifier` and it will pick up the right admin port from the `.env` file.

-* Start the asset inventory API: `npm run assetapi`
+* Start the asset inventory API: `npm run inventory-api`

-* Register the services `restate dep add localhost:59080`
+* Register the services `restate dep add localhost:59080` or use the UI at `http://localhost:19070`

-* Change the file `src/service/external_service_apis.ts` and replace `const mode: Mode = "MOCK";` with `const mode: Mode = "API";` Make sure the deployment of the order processing state machine uses that modified file.
+* Change the file `src/service/external_service_apis.ts` and replace `const mode: Mode = "MOCK";` with `const mode: Mode = "API";`.

 ### Verifying integrity